moonbitlang/moonbit-course/course8/course_en.md

 ## Overview

-In modern programming, a queue is an important data structure that follows the First-In-First-Out (FIFO) principle.
-This course will show you how to use mutable data structures to implement queues, focusing on two implementation methods: circular queues and singly linked lists, and exploring the concepts of tail call and tail recursion.
+Queues are a fundamental concept in computer science, following the First-In-First-Out (FIFO) principle, meaning the first element added to the queue will be the first one to be removed.
+The course will explore two primary methods of implementing queues: circular queues and singly linked lists.
+Additionally, it will delve into tail call and tail recursion concepts, which are essential for optimizing recursive functions.

 ## Basic Operations of Queues